 The Rhodope Mountains have excellent picturesque views.
-The booking fee is around $35, and you can visit the place with your date from black dating lines.
+The booking fee is around $35.
 While there, you can both engage in activities such as kayaking, bike riding, and hiking and later on sit in a restaurant for local food and drinks.

 Research on the various tours available and check for inclusions.
 Some tours will include breakfast, depending on how early you depart and also provide for lunch.
 They can also include entry fees.
 All this falls under the booking fee.
 Things they exclude include your expenses such as a medical emergency, tips, drinks, and flight tickets to and from your destination.
 In case of cancellation, you can get refunds.